Can Jesus Be My Higher Power in AA? A Guide to Christian Alcoholics Anonymous (AA)

-If you’re moving into recovery, social support groups like 12-Step Alcoholics Anonymous are likely one of the first places you’ll be recommended.
-Alcoholics Anonymous delivers a faith and spirituality-based program to move out of addiction and into recovery, with the help of peers, a higher power, and self-introspection and acknowledgement of past wrongs.
-AA is about growing under the guidance of a higher power, but, for those of us with faith, it is crucial to ask, what is that higher power?
-And, more importantly, can that “higher power” be Jesus?
-While the answer is a firm “Yes”, you probably want to know more about what a Higher Power is, where it comes from, and why different Alcoholics Anonymous organizations might offer different levels of support for Christians in their midst.
+If you’re looking into recovery, social support groups like 12-Step Alcoholics Anonymous are likely where you’ll be directed.
+Alcoholics Anonymous delivers a faith and spirituality-based program to help members move out of addiction and into recovery with the help of peers, a Higher Power, self-introspection, and acknowledgement of past wrongs.
+AA is about growing under the guidance of a higher power, but for those of us with faith, it is crucial to ask, What is that Higher Power?
+And more importantly, can that Higher Power be Jesus?
+While the answer is a firm “Yes,” you probably want to know more about what a Higher Power is, where it comes from, and why different Alcoholics Anonymous organizations might offer different levels of support for Christians in their midst.

 “The alcoholic at certain times has no effective mental defense against the first drink.
 Except in a few cases, neither he nor any other human being can provide such a defense.
 His defense must come from a Higher Power”. _ The Big Book, Chapter 3